shivamSspirit/mintgoldtoken/README.md

 npm i -g yarn
 ```

+4. set your wallet keypair path in ``anchor.toml`` file

-4. Start a local Solana node
+5. Start a local Solana node

 ```sh
 solana-test-validator
 ```

-5. Build the anchor project
+6. Build the anchor project

 ```sh
 anchor build
 ```

-6. Fetch the project ID for the build:
+7. Fetch the project ID for the build:

 ```sh
 anchor deploy
 ```

-6. Update the project ID in the solidity program and anchor.toml file.
+8. Update the project ID in the solidity program and anchor.toml file.

-7. Run the tests
+9. Run the tests

 ```sh
 anchor test